infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 ## Features (With Code Examples)

-A datagrid is created by adding an `ids-data-grid` html element in the page and setting the options either inline in the markup or in the JS part of the code.
+A data grid is created by adding an `ids-data-grid` html element in the page and setting the options either inline in the markup or in the JS part of the code.
 You can only use simple types (string, boolean ect) for inline markup so passing the data and column arrangement is always done in the JS part.
 The data will be an array of objects so its in the correct tabular form.
 The columns are also an array of object but with defined options and types.
 (See Columns in next section)

 ```html
 <ids-data-grid id="data-grid-1" data-automation-id="data-grid-1-automation" alternate-row-shading="true"></ids-data-grid>